 Law and Policies

 Allegations of violations of sexual misconduct can be a very difficult period for both the complainant and the respondent.
 The Mink Equal Opportunity in Education Act, most commonly known as Title IX, ensures that educational institutions prevent and address cases of sexual misconduct against students, whether perpetrated by peers or by employees of the institution.
-Millersville University has appointed Hiram Martinez, Assistant to the President for Social Equity, as our Campus Title IX Coordinator.
+Millersville University has appointed Dr. James McCollum Assistant to the President, as our Campus Title IX Coordinator.
 The Office of Judicial Affairs works closely with the Campus Title IX Coordinator to ensure adherence to the guidelines provided in Title IX.
 Alleged violations must be immediately reported to the campus Title IX Coordinator.
 Mediation will not be used to resolve reports of sexual misconduct.

 Know Your IX is a student-run advocacy group to help students understand their rights under Title IX and ultimately help end sexual violence.
 For information about Know Your IX, visit: http://knowyourix.org/.